How Brands Should Interview 3PLs, part 3 of 6: the "Trust With Your Money" test

 So how do you know your 3PL invoices will have enough detail?
 And how can you predict what the 3PL will charge?
 Easy!
 First, ask for an example invoice.
 Then, ask the 3PL to quote a handful of specific shipments you’ve done before, including postage.
 Now watch for these red flags:

-1. If the 3PL won’t give you a sample invoice: that means the 3PL likely doesn’t bill accurately or in detail, and they’re hoping you don’t find out until after signing.
+This means the 3PL likely doesn’t bill accurately or in detail, and they’re hoping you don’t find out until after signing.
 There is nothing preventing a 3PL from blanking out sensitive data from another customer’s invoice and sharing the overall structure and attachments.

-2. If the 3PL won’t price out specific example orders: that means the 3PL either has awful carrier rates, or they have no experience with the fulfillment you need.
+This means the 3PL either has awful carrier rates, or they have no experience with the fulfillment you need.
 There is nothing contractually stopping a 3PL from telling you what they’ll charge you for example shipments.
 The only situation where fulfillment quoting is time-intensive is if you have a truly custom packout, i.e. custom inserts, different packing slips for different sales channels, extra quality-control checks before shipping, etc.

 At Fetch Fulfillment, we take accurate and transparent billing seriously.
 In fact, we’ve partnered with Rails to launch a metered billing system which gives brands daily visibility into their exact costs to ship every single order.
 Because we believe transparency and trust are the foundation of every relationship.